 Where did the baby name Mateel come from in 1927?

-Kansas newspaper editor Edgar Watson “E. W.” Howe published his first novel, The Story of a Country Town, in his own newspaper, the Atchison Daily Globe, in 1883.
+In 1883, Kansas newspaper editor Edgar Watson “E. W.” Howe published his first novel, The Story of a Country Town, in his own newspaper, the Atchison Daily Globe.

-Encyclopedia Britannica said the novel “was the first realistic novel of Midwestern small-town life,” but an early 20th-century review said that the realism wasn’t, in fact, very realistic at all: “[T]he test of veracity fails in the unrelieved gloom of the story, which is bereft of all sunshine and joyousness, and even of all sense of relation to happier things.”
+Though the Encyclopedia Britannica describes the book as “the first realistic novel of Midwestern small-town life,” an early 20th-century review said that it wasn’t very realistic at all: “[T]he test of veracity fails in the unrelieved gloom of the story, which is bereft of all sunshine and joyousness, and even of all sense of relation to happier things.”

-One of the characters in the novel was pretty-but-shallow Mateel Shepherd, the daughter of a Methodist minister (named Rev. Goode Shepherd, naturally).
+One of the novel’s characters was pretty-but-shallow Mateel Shepherd, the daughter of a Methodist minister (named Rev. Goode Shepherd, naturally).

-E. W. Howe must have liked the name “Mateel” quite a bit, because he named one of his children Mateel in 1883.
+E. W. Howe must have liked the name Mateel quite a bit, because the baby girl he welcomed with his wife Clara the same year was also named Mateel.

-Readers must have like it, too, becase the number of U.S. babies named Mateel rose in the 1880s and was at its highest from the 1890s to the 1910s, judging by the records I’ve seen.
+And readers must have liked it, too, because the number of U.S. babies named Mateel rose in the 1880s, and was at its highest from the 1890s to the 1910s, judging by the records I’ve seen.

 But the rare name Mateel didn’t appear in the U.S. baby name data until 1927, and it only stuck around for a single year: